tauri-apps/tauri-docs/docs/en/usage/detailed-flow.md

 ## Using Rust

-One thing to recognise is that we don't use command line flags for `tauri dev` or `tauri build`.
+One thing to recognize is that we don't use command line flags for `tauri dev` or `tauri build`.
 This is because we are using the `tauri.conf.js` file to manage all settings.

 ### Development (JS + RUST)